 Install through MELPA:

-to make sure tabs are made of spaces (WDL doesn’t like mixing spaces and tabs).Eventually the minor mode whitespace-mode
+(setq wdl-indent-level 4) to change the indentation size.(setq-default indent-tabs-mode nil) to make sure tabs are made of spaces (WDL doesn’t like mixing spaces and tabs).Eventually the minor mode whitespace-mode is useful to explicitly show spaces and double-check that none of the indentations are made of tabs.

 There is also an LSP implementation for WDL that can be used by Emacs to provide syntax validation and (some) auto-completion.